datalad-handbook/book/docs/basics/101-102-populate.rst

 :command:`datalad save -m "some commit message"` would save all of what is currently untracked or modified in the dataset into the history!"

-Regarding your first remark, you're absolutely right with that!
+Regarding your first remark, you're absolutely right!
 It is good practice to save only those changes together that belong together.
 We do not want to squish completely unrelated changes into the same spot of our history, because it would get very nasty should we want to